 The study conducted by NHNE and related organizations indicates a paradigm variation in the prevalence of tooth cavities, where for children, it is below 20%, while for adults, it’s 30%.
 Scholars attribute the switch to socioeconomic issues, such as the financial capability of a family.
 The Centers for Disease Control (CDC) data in 2019 indicated that about 65% of adults in the US visit a dentist at least once a year.
 Conversely, about 85% of children below 19 years visit a dentist, a figure higher than adults.

 Tooth decay usually occurs due to the proliferation of specific strains of bacteria in the mouth, leading to plaque formation around teeth.
 The plaque acts as a biofilm that promotes more bacterial growth and de-mineralization of teeth leading to rotting and tooth loss.
-Individuals at high risk of exhibiting tooth decay are neonates, older adults because of receding gums, insufficient fluoride intake, and decreased saliva levels.
+Individuals at high risk of exhibiting tooth decay are neonates, and older adults because of receding gums, insufficient fluoride intake, and decreased saliva levels.

 Dental veneers, also called porcelain veneers, are tailor-made shells bonded to the front part of a tooth to fit a specific color, length, size, and shape.
 Porcelain veneers prevent the proliferation and penetration of degenerative bacteria in the mouth.
-The material is stain-resistant and possess light-reflecting characteristics comparable to teeth.
+The material is stain-resistant and possesses light-reflecting characteristics comparable to teeth.
 Furthermore, the dental procedure follows three key steps and dental visitations, including diagnosis, preparation, and bonding.

-Although porcelain veneers are durable, it is essential to know how to extend its life through several maintenance tips.
+Although porcelain veneers are durable, it is essential to know how to extend their life through several maintenance tips.
 Firstly, one should maintain good oral hygiene by brushing at least two times a day, aside from flossing once daily.
 Secondly, use a toothbrush with soft bristles to avoid damaging the veneer.
 One should avoid using toothpaste with abrasives ingredients and should settle for standard fluoride-containing pastes.
 Thirdly, you should prevent gum inflammation and ensure you maintain regular visits to the dentist to repair any damages.

 Avoiding food like soda and coffee that stain teeth would prolong the life of your porcelain veneer.
 Additionally, one should do away with certain habits like smoking, clenching teeth, and unnecessary chewing on hard things.
 Untreated tooth decay can take a toll on an individual’s social life and physical health since it can predispose one to sepsis or tooth loss.

 You can contact our world-class and highly trained physicians at Austin cosmetic dentistry to have your dental problems fixed.
 The Toothbar customer support is available 24/7 to answer any questions regarding dental problems and booking of appointments.
-The Toothbar has assisted numerous people with dental problems, alleviate the pain, and improve their overall health.
-For any inquiries, contact us on 123-456-7890.
+The Toothbar has assisted numerous people with dental problems, alleviate pain, and improve their overall health.
+For any inquiries, contact us at 123-456-7890.

 Our team is ready to book your appointment.
 The proper Dental Care can make the difference in years to come.
 We don't just improve the aesthetics of your smile, we make sure your dental health is set for the long run.